autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 See ["Interpretability (feature importance)" in the In Depth Tutorial](tabular-indepth.html#interpretability-feature-importance), which allows you to quantify how much each feature contributes to AutoGluon's predictive accuracy.

 Additionally, you can explain particular AutoGluon predictions using [Shapely values](https://github.com/slundberg/shap/).
-Notebooks demonstrating this are provided at: [https://github.com/awslabs/autogluon/tree/master/examples/tabular/interpret](https://github.com/awslabs/autogluon/tree/master/examples/tabular/interpret)
+Notebooks demonstrating this are provided at: [https://github.com/awslabs/autogluon/tree/master/examples/tabular/interpret](https://github.com/awslabs/autogluon/tree/master/examples/tabular/interpret).
+Handling of multiclass classification tasks and data with categorical features are demonstrated in the notebook "SHAP with AutoGluon-Tabular and Categorical Features" contained in this folder.